On the Complexity of Exact Counting of Dynamically Irreducible Polynomials: Preliminaries

 as all compositions in the definition of the set $\cF$ are distinct and choosing $K$ such that $2^{\# \cF}=O(q^{1/2})$ we obtain the result. \end{proof}

 Combining the algorithm of~\cite[Corollary~3]{H-BM} with Lemmas~\ref{lemma:iterates-arb} and~\ref{lemma:iterates-nonconstant} one may get in the same way the following result.

-\begin{prop} There is an algorithm to test whether or not a set of $r$ quadratic polynomials over $\Fq$ is dynamically irreducible, which takes $O(rq^{3/4}\log q)$ operations.
-Moreover if the polynomials are not constant multiple of each other, then the algorithm takes $O(rq^{1/2}(\log q)^3)$ operations. \end{prop}
+\begin{lemma} There is an algorithm to test whether or not a set of $r$ quadratic polynomials over $\Fq$ is dynamically irreducible, which takes $O(rq^{3/4}\log q)$ operations.
+Moreover if the polynomials are not constant multiple of each other and not belong to the same equivalent class with respect to $\sim$, then the algorithm takes $O(rq^{1/2}(\log q)^3)$ operations. \end{lemma}